-To find meaningful relationships in big data that lead to new insights of health and disease
+To help discover valid, novel, and significant causal relationships in big biomedical data that lead to new insights in health and disease.

 - Develop highly efficient causal discovery algorithms that can be practically applied to very large biomedical datasets